Benchmark Harness Adapters

 The adapters run on the API server when a new report is received.

-See the benchmarking overview for a more in-depth explanation.
+See the benchmarking overview for more details.

-CLI subcommand with the optional --adapter
+with the --adapter

 If no adapter is specified, the magic